-Service marketing strategy, like any other marketing strategy, must begin with a deep understanding of your customers, your service’s strengths and competitive advantage.
+Service marketing strategy, like any other digital marketing strategy, must begin with a deep understanding of your customers, your service’s strengths, and competitive advantage.

-Don’t forget to include information about possible contact points - where and when you are most likely to reach this or that persona (yes, there can be more than one).
+Don’t forget to include information about possible customer touchpoints - where and when you are most likely to reach this or that persona (yes, there can be more than one).

 This should include the end results your service promises to deliver as well as the quality offering of your process getting there.
 As mentioned this can include a mixed array of characteristics: affordability, functionality, credibility, expediency, and flexibility.

-It can be uncovered using the known S.W.A.T analysis to map where you are positioned compared to your competition and where your opportunities to shine above them may reside.
+It can be uncovered using the known SWOT analysis to map where you are positioned compared to your competition and where your opportunities to shine above them may reside.

 People think that a SWOT analysis needs to be complicated, and it really doesn’t.
 Start by analyzing your competitor’s site, then look at how they use social media, influencer marketing, and email marketing, and how they actually communicate their value to their audience.